pelagios/recogito/README.md

 Document metadata must be provided as a JSON file.
 The name of the file can be chosen arbitrarily.
 The only requirement is that it has a
 `.json` extension.
-The JSON structure defines the document's __title__, __description__ and __source__ properties, as well as the __parts__ the document consists of, and where in the ZIP file the text for the document (or it's parts) are located.
+The JSON structure defines the document's __title__, __description__ and __source__ properties, as well as the __parts__ the document consists of, and where in the ZIP file the text for the document (or its parts) are located.

 A possible ZIP folder structure is e.g.: